eagletrt/telemetria-sender/README.md

 * __races__: The array containing the possible races that the car can perform.
 Every time the steering wheel enables the telemetry, it specifies also the index of the race that the car is performing.
 The race name will be added to the current session, to the data saved in the database

-* __circuit__: The array containing the possible circuits where the car is running.
+* __circuits__: The array containing the possible circuits where the car is running.
 Every time the steering wheel enables the telemetry, it specifies also the index of the circuit where the car is running.
 The circuit name will be added to the current session, to the data saved in the database. **NB**: `currently not implemented`

 * __can_interface__: The interface of the canbus